-Fort Lauderdale Premises Liability Lawyers
+Fort Lauderdale Premises Liability Attorneys

-When property owners or managers fail to address the many issues that cause their premises to be unsafe, visitors can sustain a variety of serious injuries.
+When property owners or managers fail to address hazards that exist on their premises, visitors can sustain a variety of serious injuries.
 If you suffer injury on someone else’s property due to dangerous premises, do not discuss your injury with management or complete any forms or accident reports.
 Seek medical attention and then call the experienced Fort Lauderdale premises liability lawyers at Fazio, DiSalvo & Abers, P.A.
 We have more than four decades of experience dealing with these legal challenges.
 By working with a Board-certified trial lawyer, you’ll gain a full understanding of your rights and have an accomplished legal team on your side dedicated to helping you pursue the full compensation you deserve.

 When it comes to safety, Florida law assigns significant responsibility to property owners and managers.
 Virtually any unsafe condition can lead to serious personal injury.
 Each Broward County premises liability attorney at Fazio, DiSalvo & Abers, P.A. regularly helps victims pursue justice after they are injured due to unsafe conditions such as the following: